NikhilVadoliya/Flutter_slider_drawer/README.md

 # Flutter slider drawer

-A Flutter package with custom implementation of the Sider Drawer Menu (Drawer)
+A Flutter package with custom implementation of the Sider Drawer Menu

 ![Plugin example demo](demo.gif)